From battle gear to boglands

 The Irish National Stud and Gardens

-The world-famous Irish National Stud and Gardens is a fantastic place to visit on a family break.
+The world-famous Irish National Stud and Gardens is a fantastic place to visit in Kildare on a family break.
 The children will love seeing the magnificent horses up close, while the rest of the family can discover all about Ireland’s love affair with horse racing.
 Just brace yourself for any requests for a pony from the kids.

 Light up the kid’s imagination as you bring them on a search for fairies along the Fairy Trail, there’s 14 to find in total and lots of colourful plants along the way - perfect for making memories.
 Make sure you take a walk around the fantastical Japanese Garden and its exotic plants before you leave.